supermasita/blog.supermasita.com/_posts/2014-05-01-Varnish-Block_HLS_for_non_mobile_devices.markdown

 layout: post
 title:  "Varnish : Block HLS for non mobile devices"
 date:   2014-05-01 07:04:16 -0300
-categories: varnish cache proxy wowza streaming hls mobile
+tags: varnish cache proxy wowza streaming
 ---

 A tale of hotlinking and no money to develop tokenization.